-Humana conducts credentialing and re-credentialing activities using the guidelines established by SCDHHS, CMS and NCQA.
-Humana credentials and re-credentials all licensed independent practitioners with whom it contracts and who fall within its scope of authority and action, including physicians, facilities and non-physicians.
-Through credentialing, Humana verifies the qualifications and performance of physicians and other healthcare practitioners.
-A senior clinical staff person is responsible for oversight of the credentialing and re-credentialing program.
-On SCDHHS selection and implementation of a credentials verification organization (CVO), Humana accepts the credentialing and re-credentialing decisions of the of the CVO's credentials committee for our South Carolina Medicaid Health Connections core provider network.
+Humana Healthy Horizons conducts credentialing and recredentialing activities using the guidelines established by SCDHHS, CMS and NCQA.
+Humana credentials and recredentials all licensed independent practitioners with whom it contracts and who fall within its scope of authority and action, including physicians, facilities and non-physicians.
+Through credentialing, Humana Healthy Horizons verifies the qualifications and performance of physicians and other healthcare practitioners.
+A senior clinical staff person is responsible for oversight of the credentialing and recredentialing program.
+Providers will be informed of the credentialing committee's decision within 60 business days of the committee meeting.
+On SCDHHS selection and implementation of a credentials verification organization (CVO), Humana Healthy Horizons accepts the credentialing and recredentialing decisions of the of the CVO's credentials committee for our South Carolina Medicaid Healthy Connections core provider network.